HOW WE'VE EVOLVED

 Early 2000's

 In the early 2000’s, Aspen Street Architects relocated to our current office outside of downtown Angels Camp but still within Calaveras County.
-A highlight of these years included our involvement as the architect for the Rural Health Design Consortium, an organization of 13 critical access hospitals across California interested in finding ways to improve healthcare delivery at reasonable costs in an era when healthcare construction was sky-rocketing.
-This involvement culminated with the design of a component (modular) acute care template hospital that was accepted by the US Department of Health and Human Services as a prototypical critical access hospital plan.
+A highlight of these years included our involvement as the architect for the Rural Health Design Consortium, an organization of 13 critical access hospitals across California who were interested in finding ways to improve healthcare delivery at reasonable costs in an era when healthcare construction was skyrocketing.
+This involvement culminated with the design of a modular acute care template hospital that was accepted by the US Department of Health and Human Services as a prototype for a critical access hospital plan.

 Early 2000's